 When I swapped out activities on my calendar that were obligations, to ones that were solely of my choosing, something big changed inside.
 This year, for the first time in over 20 years, time is no longer my terrorist.
 I can feel the difference when I am working on activities I have chosen vs. ones that I said yes to from that old sense of obligation.
 The two or three projects that I’m still involved in from the past have more ‘heaviness’ to them both in how they feel in and in their momentum towards success.
 The new work I’m doing is energizing and I feel clear and creative.
 I can really feel the difference between them.
 It’s the difference between how you feel when you see ‘meeting’ written on your calendar vs. seeing ‘vacation’ written on your calendar.
 Every time you see ‘vacation’ you feel good.
 And every time you think about it, you take a deep breath of relief or excitement rises to the surface in anticipation of the break from ‘obligations’.
 Now that I’m doing what I love in my work, I don’t seem to need the same ‘break’ from my work at the end of the day, on weekends or through vacations.

-Recently, I’ve been transitioning from working for others to working exclusively for myself and I’m doing what I truly love and feel called to do.
-As a result, the content on my calendar has been changing.
+Now that I'm working exclusively for myself and I’m doing what I truly love and feel called to do, the content on my calendar has been changing.
 I don’t fill it up with obligations anymore – I fill it up with what feels good to me.